lyz-code/blue-book/docs/nas.md

 I've heard that it can do wonders like tweaking the speed of disks based on the need.
 It's not "that expensive" but still it's a proprietary so nope.

+## synology

+Avoid it at all costs, it does weird stuff with the disks that may result in data loss

 ## Debian with ZFS

 This solution gives you the most freedom and if you're used to use Linux like